PyrApple/io_export_catt/readme.md

 example:
 ``[ 10 OuterShell-Room-9 / 62 57 60 65 37 66 / Concrete* ]``

-``plane_name`` is assembled from the name of the collection to which belongs the object (if any), the name of the object, and the original id of the face/plane in blender before export (overwritten during the merge into a single object):
+``plane_name`` is assembled from the name of the collection to which belongs the object (if any), the name of the object, and the original id of the face/plane in blender before export (overwritten during the merge into a single object): ``plane_name = collection_name-object_name-original_face_id``.
-``plane_name = collection_name-object_name-original_face_id``
 See below for instructions on how to display faces ids in blender view port.

+Disabling the option "Export Face IDs" in the add-on panel will remove face IDs from plane names during export.

 ## Geometry check